lupyuen/lupyuen.github.io/src/wifi.md

 ![ipc_host_msg_push](https://lupyuen.github.io/images/wifi-connect9.png)

-After adding the message to the LMAC Message Queue, we call `ipc_app2emb_trigger_set` to __trigger an LMAC Interrupt__ and let LMAC perform the WiFi function.
+After adding the message to the LMAC Message Queue, we call `ipc_app2emb_trigger_set` to __trigger an LMAC Interrupt__.

+LMAC (and the BL602 Radio Hardware) will then transmit the proper WiFi Packets to __establish a network connection__ with the WiFi Access Point.

+And that's how BL602 connects to a WiFi Access Point!

 ## Trigger LMAC Interrupt